 A part-time program completed over two to five summers, the Summer International Commercial Law LL.M. program is designed to provide specialized knowledge in international business and trade with an emphasis on the U.S. legal system in a comparative context.
-The program and schedule enable legal practitioners who wish to expand their breadth and depth of knowledge to obtain a master's degree by attending 6 weeks of courses for two to five consecutive summers at the School of Law at University of California, Davis, and other locations abroad.
+The program and schedule enable legal practitioners who wish to expand their breadth and depth of knowledge to obtain a master's degree by attending six weeks of courses for two to five consecutive summers at the School of Law at University of California, Davis, and other locations abroad.
+This degree program is for international and domestic lawyers.

 Classes of varying lengths are held throughout each summer from June to August.